-The first meeting of the DRB usually takes place well before the commencement of the construction project and will continue to meet until the DRB members are familiar with all of the aspects of the project.
-After the project begins, each DRB will usually meet on a regularly scheduled basis-once each month, once each quarter, etc.-and will make jobsite visits, depending on the requirements of the project.
-They will review any issues that are potential disputes or actual disputes and will issue opinions in the prevention or settlement of all disputes.
-The opinion issued by the DRB should be a fair and equitable opinion keeping in mind what is best for the overall project.
-The parties should be able to use that opinion to reach an agreement on how to handle the issue in question.
-If the DRB is authorized to only issue opinions and is not authorized to provide ADR services (if the parties cannot come to an agreement after they have received and reviewed the opinion), they will need to proceed to outside arbitration or litigation to settle the dispute, which could be a lengthy and costly process.
-If the DRB is authorized to provide ADR services (if the parties cannot come to an agreement after they have received and reviewed the opinion), the dispute will then go on to mediation and/or binding arbitration, to be provided by the DRB, as specified in the DRB agreement.
+The first meeting of the DRB usually takes place well before the commencement of the construction project and the DRB will continue to meet until the DRB Members are familiar with all of the aspects of the Project.
+After the project commences, each DRB will usually meet on a regularly scheduled basis; once each month, once each quarter, etc. and will make jobsite visits, depending on the requirements of the Project.
+They will review any issues that are potential disputes or actual disputes and will issue Opinions to be utilized in the prevention or settlement of all disputes.
+The Opinion issued by the DRB should be a fair and equitable Opinion keeping in mind what is best for the overall project.
+The Parties should be able to use that Opinion to reach an agreement on how to handle the issue in question.
+If the DRB is authorized to only issue Opinions and is not authorized to provide ADR services, if the Parties can not come to an agreement after they have received and reviewed the Opinion, they will need to proceed to outside arbitration or litigation to settle the dispute, which should be a lengthy and costly process.
+If the DRB is authorized to provide ADR services, if the Parties can not come to an agreement after they have received and reviewed the Opinion, the dispute will then go on to mediation and/or binding arbitration, to be provided by the DRB, as specified in the DRB Agreement.